 The number of factors determine if an operation is required, however, the initial main ones are how the knee feels and what the future activity, goals and needs of the athlete are.

 Giving the athlete time to make this decision is also important.
 A lack of urgency on the part of the consultancy can in some instances help the patient get their head around the procedure.

 With professional players, especially in Feller’s experience Australian Rules Football (AFL), there is a lot of support leading up to the moment of surgery however when they wake up the full impact of what happens to their season really hits them.

 That realisation leads to, in some instance, the athlete having less tolerance for pain and the rehabilitation process.
 Some literally “fall in a heap” as they come to terms with the post-operative process.

-The post op support structure for the player is not the same before they go under the surgeon’s knife, and this makes it difficult for the player to accept.
+The post-op support structure for the player is not the same before they go under the surgeon’s knife, and this makes it difficult for the player to accept.

 While the surgery itself is unlikely to undergo a major transformation and will remain a very predictable procedure, the pre and post-operative process will change, something that will help with individual athlete’s needs.

-Recovering and the decreases in re-injury is just as much down to the rehabilitation as it is the surgery.
+Recovering and the decreases in re-injury are just as much down to the rehabilitation as it is the surgery.
 Going forward it would appear that graft targeting on an individual basis will form a key part of the process while there is still research ongoing to determine if extra particular procedures will have a role.